shubhamc-iiitd/lncrnapi/README.md

 ## 🚀 Overview

 This standalone script enables large-scale prediction of interactions between **lncRNA** and **protein sequences**.
-It leverages state-of-the-art transformer models to extract biologically meaningful embeddings and a pre-trained **CatBoost** model to compute interaction probabilities.
+It leverages state-of-the-art transformer models to extract biologically meaningful embeddings and a **CatBoost** model to compute lncRNA-Protein interaction probabilities.

 ---